usdot-jpo-ode/wzdx/spec-content/README.md

 # WZDx Specification Content
 The WZDx specification defines the content and structure of several GeoJSON documents, each intended to be distributed as a data feed.
 Each GeoJSON document (colloquially "feed") contains a single feed root object.
 WZDx v4.0 defines the following feed objects:

-- [WZDxFeed](/spec-content/objects/WZDxFeed.md): describes high-level information about work zone events ocurring on roadways (called "road events") that impact the characteristics of the roadway and involve a change from the default state (such as a lane closure).
+- [WorkZoneFeed](/spec-content/objects/WorkZoneFeed.md): describes high-level information about work zone events ocurring on roadways (called "road events") that impact the characteristics of the roadway and involve a change from the default state (such as a lane closure).
 This is the original work zone data exchange feed and the only feed that WZDx defined until [version 4.0](https://github.com/usdot-jpo-ode/wzdx/releases/tag/v4.0).
+It was previously named `WZDxFeed`.
 - [RoadRestrictionFeed](/spec-content/objects/RoadRestrictionFeed.md): describes the location and details of restrictions on roadways.
 - [SwzDeviceFeed](/spec-content/objects/SwzDeviceFeed.md): describes information (location, status, live data) about field devices deployed on the roadway in work zones.